balaji-venkatesh/balaji-venkatesh.github.io/projects.md

       text: Source
       icon: github
   - title: Snek
     text: Snek is a pixel graphics game built in Java 8.
 It's Snake, but with 2 Snakes!
-Includes an underlying from-scratch game engine with sprites, fonts, timers, and customizable keyboard controls.
+It includes an underlying from-scratch game engine with sprites, fonts, timers, and customizable keyboard controls.
     img:
       src: /snek/screenshot.png
       alt: Screenshot of snek game.